 For our first time in Thailand, this was an amazing 3 days in Krabi and the southern area of the country.
 The beaches, landscapes, food and people were wonderful.
 We couldn’t have asked for a better way to end our Thailand trip!

 We spent the last two days in Thailand in Bangkok visiting temples and markets.
-We didn’t have too much time in Bangkok but two days in the city was all we needed.
+Although we didn’t have too much time in Bangkok, two days in the city was all we needed.

 You can read about our other Asia adventures below!